Effective date: 11 July 2018

 the owner or occupier of the premises has been obtained.

 Further information about the Director’s policy – Extended Trading Permits/Variations – ‘One-off’ Events or Functions.

 Any person may apply for an occasional licence to sell or supply liquor from a temporary bar/s at an event.

 An occasional licence may be required where the person selling or supplying liquor does not hold an existing licence or where some of the responsibility for the conduct of the event rests with a person other than the licensee.

-Further information on the Director's Policy - Occasional Liquor Licence
+Further information about the Director's Policy - Occasional Liquor Licence.

 Special Facility Licences (Catering)